Spreadex vs Libertex (Forex Club) Comparison

 Which brokers offers more tradeable asset classes, Spreadex or Libertex (Forex Club)?

-Spreadex offers a more diverse selection of investment options than Libertex (Forex Club) allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Spreadex offers a more diverse selection of investment options than Libertex (Forex Club) allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
 Looking at total tradeable symbols, Spreadex has 2000, compared to 300 from Libertex (Forex Club).

 Can I trade cryptocurrency with Spreadex or Libertex (Forex Club)?